tanyapowell/restaurant-reviews/doc/CONTRIBUTING.md

 - It creates a safe environment for spontaneity and heightens a sense of wellbeing of the entire team.

 ### 6. No pressure
-- just work hard and do your best.
+- Just work hard and do your best.
 We are working towards March 2021.

 ### 7. Speak up and build your confidence
-- so each can be open to do more of expressing views.
+- So each can be open to do more of expressing views.

 ### 8. Find another member
-- like Tanya to confide in and speak on your behalf.
+- Like Tanya to confide in and speak on your behalf.
 - DM any of our team in the Slack `#side-project` group
-- meet up anytime in our Google Meet by [Clicking Here for instant access](https://meet.google.com/pwb-uufh-fzj)
+- Meet up anytime in our Google Meet by [Clicking Here for instant access](https://meet.google.com/pwb-uufh-fzj)

 ### 9. Never feel pressured to stay
-- but try to see the process through you might surprise yourself.
+- But try to see the process through you might surprise yourself.

 ### 10. Always try
-- to change a miserable attitude to a winning attitude.
+- To change a miserable attitude to a winning attitude.
 Look around at some inspirational blogs within BCH Cohorts and EmpowHerment Days

 ### 11. Process it
-- brush it off, fix your crown and keep moving forward.
+- Brush it off, fix your crown and keep moving forward.

 #### Lastly, contributors are welcome to add to these guidelines while it is a working document.